Mistakes You’re Making With Your Portfolio and Resume

 - Even if you say you have additional experience in other mediums somewhere else in your resume, it might have been overlooked.

-- But focus on your strengths and be honest if you aren’t particularly strong in certain areas that you do show.
+- But focus on your strengths and be honest if you aren’t strong in certain areas that you do show, but question if you should show those weaker strengths.

-So show a variety of your strongest projects, because you don’t know what the company’s roadmap is in the future.
+So show a variety of your strongest projects, because you don’t know what the company’s looking.
+A job description doesn’t always reveal minor details that they are secretly hoping for.

 Time and time again you will hear this.
 You may feel confident or not have time to have someone else look at your work, but it can be a deal breaker for some companies.